 1. Analyse the history, culture, and traditions of Sparta in antiquity;

-4. Research primary and secondary sources of evidence relevant to the history of Sparta.
+3. Evaluate primary and secondary sources of evidence relevant to the history of Sparta;

-- Early Sparta from Mykenaian times to the end of the 8th Century BC
+- Early Sparta from the Mycenaean age to the end of the 8th Century BCE

-- Sparta and the Greeks from the 6th to the 4th Centuries BC
+- Sparta and the Greeks from the 6th to the 4th Centuries BCE

-- The Decline of Sparta as a Power in the mid-4th Century BC
+- The decline of Sparta as a power in the mid-4th Century BCE

-- Sparta through the eyes of ancient Philosophers and Historians: Ideal versus Reality
+- Sparta through the eyes of ancient philosophers and historians: ideal versus reality, including the Spartan mirage.

 This course replaces AHIS3150.
 If you have successfully completed AHIS3150 you cannot enrol in this course.